Zero Waste Fails

 I was having a big old ponder about zero waste fails when travelling back from my most recent trip to Cyprus.

 I've decided: All I can do is the best I can.

 For example, when my client and I had finished running and photographing a 10k we were very hungry and thirsty, but the only place we could find that was close was Starbucks.
 Normally this would be fine because I’d have my coffee cup with me but having just ran the race I didn’t.

 So, in order to have a drink, I had to use one of their plastic cups.
 I was really conscious of the waste, so I asked for it without a lid and straw to try and lower the impact.
 It made me feel better but still left me with the guilt that only 8% of plastics can be recycled.

 Soon, I hope to get to a place of acceptance that I can’t change the worlds plastic situation by myself, but I’m going to try as hard as I damn can to change my own footprint.

-PLEASE DO NOT FREIT or be put off being zero waste because you can’t do it all the time, just try your best and that's all anyone can ask for.
+Please don't fret or be put off living a zero waste lifestyle just because you can’t do it all the time, just try your best and that's all anyone can ask for.